Harvard-IACS/2020-AC295/content/pages/syllabus.md

 **Quizzes**

 There will be a quiz at the beginning of each Reading Discussion based on what was discussed during lecture.
 The question will cover some of the material from Reading List and students will access them using Ed Platform on Canvas (select Ed from tab on course main page).
 Students will have a limited amount of time to complete the quiz.
 40% of the quizzes will be dropped before calculating your final grade.
+Please see these [guidelines](https://docs.google.com/document/d/1TQuPat76TSobGVAxPl4DR-68UMuME5_M66J5rkAUr-k/edit#heading=h.svo9lvagryas) on course reading assignments.

 **Presentations**

-Every Reading Discussion two groups will be presenting the reading material assingned at the beginning of the week [Guidelines](https://docs.google.com/document/d/1DqzJOdHloA8GXx7W7gumasVoNWVGV-VYb7gOFp7pcmI/edit#heading=h.6eygvu5z516).
+At every Reading Discussion, two groups will present the reading material assigned at the beginning of the week.
+Please see these [guidelines](https://docs.google.com/document/d/1uvl7lc2cmSO7hLi9akVD704VHshoTVIVye-xKGT-aGQ/edit#heading=h.svo9lvagryas) on the presentations.

 **Practicums**